ProgrammingCourse2023/Lisbon_Search_Engine/README.md

 # Lisbon Search Engine

 This repository presents the final project of programming seminar 2023 in master of Geospatial technologies.
-The project seeks

 # Introduction

-As part of the advance of geolocalization, the identification and display of the position of representative places in the development of communities have meaningful importance currently, this project seeks the display of facilities in the city of Lisbon through the use of "Lisbon_Search_Engine".
+As part of the advance of geolocalization, the identification and display position of representative places in the development of communities have meaningful importance currently, this project seeks the display of facilities in the city of Lisbon through the use of "Lisbon Search Engine".
+The development of this tool was possible due to the creation of an ETL  to connect with the database of the project and then transfer the data to the API according to the request done by the users  using the front-end of the tool.

 If it is necessary, you can create a lisbon_engine environment in Anaconda to run this application, running the code below: